Shopify Online Shopping Guide: From Setup to First Sale

 • Available as a domain name

 Brainstorm a bunch of ideas and write them all down.
 Don't censor yourself at this stage; just let the creativity flow.
-Once you have a list, start narrowing it down based on your target online shopping audience and the vibe you want your store to have.
+Once you have a list, start narrowing it down based on your target audience and the vibe you want for your store.
 Is it playful and fun, or sophisticated and professional?

-Also, check to see if the name is available as a domain name.
-You'll want a domain that matches your online shopping store name as closely as possible, so customers can easily find you.
-Use domain registrars like GoDaddy or Namecheap to check availability.
-Remember, your brand values will influence every aspect of your Shopify online shopping store, from design to customer communications.
+Also, check if the name is available as a domain name.
+You'll want a domain that matches your store name as closely as possible so customers can easily find you.
+Use domain registrars like GoDaddy or Namecheap to check for domain name availability.
+Remember, your brand values will influence every aspect of your Shopify store, from design to customer communication.

-Alright, now for the essential setup details every online shopping business needs.
+Alright, now for the nitty-gritty setup details that every online business needs.
 In your Shopify dashboard, go to "Settings" and then "General."
-Here, you'll need to fill out all the basic info about your online shopping store:
+This is where you'll need to fill out all the basic info about your store:

 1. Store name and legal business name